 mid-15c., "the weighting of a fishing line," verbal noun from plumb (v.).
-Specific meaning "water and drainage pipes" is recorded by 1875, American English.
+In early Modern English "the art of casting and working in lead."
+Specific meaning "water and drainage pipes and other apparatus used for conveying water through a building" is recorded by 1875, American English.

 THE apparatus by which the water from a reservoir is carried about over a building and delivered at points convenient for use, is called by the general name of plumbing.
 The word "plumbing" means lead-work; and it is used to signify this water apparatus of a house because the pipes of which it largely consists are usually made of lead.
 [Edward Abbott, "Long Look House: A Book for Boys and Girls," Boston, 1877]

-Alternative plumbery also is mid-15c.
-Slang meaning "a person's reproductive organs" attested by 1975.
+Alternative plumbery for "lead-work" (also "a building in which lead-work is done") also is mid-15c.
+The slang meaning "a person's reproductive organs" is attested by 1975.